Keonapang/protein-binder-design/README.md

 1. Get on the [SWISS-MODEL](https://swissmodel.expasy.org/) repository and search for your target protein to view the interactive 3D model.
 In this example, we used [ApoB-100](https://swissmodel.expasy.org/repository/uniprot/P04114?template=9eag.1.A&range=38-4563) (**Fig 1**).
 2. Define your 'binding window' size, which affects how long your generated peptide binder will be.
 In this example, we designed 8 binding windows of **40aa** in length.
 3. Manually select the sequences for these 8 binding sites, using the 3D interactive model to help orient you.
-In this example, we chose 4 peptides in the first half of the ApoB protein sequence (residues A91–357; cycle 1) and 4 peptides in the second half (residues A390–642; cycle 2).
+In this example, we chose 4 peptides in the first target region of ApoB (residues A91–357; **cycle 1**) and 4 peptides in a second target region (residues A390–642; **cycle 2**).
 The full *ApoB-100* protein backbone consists of 4,563 amino acids (**Fig 2**).

 ![Fig 2.
 Manually identify the binding sites](docs/ApoB_3D_seq.png) **Fig 2**.
 Manually identify the 8 target binding sites